kantega/restory/README.md

 ## Adding Restory to your tests

-Create JUnit integration tests like this:
+Create your JUnit integration tests with a @Rule annotated Restory instance, like this:

     /**
      * The API allows looking up user profiles based on a user name